What are the Difference Between Porcelain and Ceramic Cookware?

 In 56% of families, you will find ceramic cookware instead of another certain cookware set.

-As for this, there has a huge argument about both ceramic and porcelain cookware and their perfectness.
-For defining which one is the best, let me show you the difference between porcelain and ceramic cookware.
+As for this, there is a huge argument about both ceramic and porcelain cookware and their perfectness.
+To define which one is the best, let me show you the difference between porcelain and ceramic cookware.

 Actually, this is the only way to clarify which works better and which could be worthwhile for you.